 Taxpayers may also apply for some reconsideration by the tax administration.
 The following alternatives are available:

 - Applications for reconsideration by the tax administration (recours gracieux).
 The application may refer to direct and assimilated taxes, related penalties, recovery penalties, and fiscal fines.

 - Conditional rebate (remise conditionnelle).
 Conditional rebate could relate to penalties and fiscal fines.
 It may concern tax penalties applied under direct taxes, turnover taxes, registration fees, stamp duties, indirect taxes, and non-codified taxes.
 In order to enjoy these arrangements, the taxpayer must make a written application to the competent authority to which the conditional rebate is requested.

-It is provided by the FL2021 that paid sums relating to the discharge of assessment notices, para-fiscal taxes, as well as fines and penalties payable no later than 31/12/2020 - the recovery of which is assigned to the tax collectors - are anticipated to be settled on their main rights of the tax debt, when this is paid in a lump-sum.
-Taxpayers who undertake to pay the full main amount on their tax debt in a lump-sum payment by December 31, 2021 at the latest are exempt from late payment penalties.
-(Article 75 of the FL2021).
+- It is provided by FL 2021 that paid sums relating to the discharge of assessment notices, para-fiscal taxes, as well as fines and penalties payable no later than 31 December 2020, the recovery of which is assigned to the tax collectors, are anticipated to be settled on their main rights of the tax debt, when this is paid in a lump-sum.
+Taxpayers who undertake to pay the full main amount on their tax debt in a lump-sum payment by 31 December 2021, at the latest, are exempt from late payment penalties (Article 75 of FL 2021).

 Statute of limitations

 Subject to some exceptions, the fiscal statute of limitations is four years.